 Once you have the final product, you can get it on paper using any of the host of printer and plotters supported by ProDesign II.

 These printers and plotters include:

+- Brother series

+- C. Itoh series

 - Epson series

 - NEC series

 - Okidata series

 - Radio Shack printer series

 - Star Gemini Series

 - Star series

 - and many more!

 Some of the features and benefits of ProDesign II: